AnthonyAniobi/XTB_API/README.md

-# XTB_API
+# XTB BOT API

-XTB api for forex trading using xtb
+This is an api for creating trading bots using the xtb api